01 of 12

 Montreal Winter Hotels: Where to Stay When It's Cold Outside

-Montreal come winter is full of charm and activity, be it via its myriad winter festivals, à propos sports and outdoor activities.
+Montreal come winter is full of charm and activity, be it via its myriad winter festivals, à propos sports, and outdoor activities.
 But if you're frozen before you even get to your attraction du jour because you just spent 20 minutes walking on icy sidewalks to get there?
 Kind of takes the wonderland out of winter, doesn't it.

 Or maybe you're in town on business and the last thing you want to do is deal with the cold, preferring to get from Point A to Point B with as little chill as possible.
-I have a solution for both of you.
-I call it Montreal winter hotels.
+There's a solution for both of you.
+It's called Montreal winter hotels.
 Incidentally, you could also call them Montreal weatherproofed hotels.
 Or Montreal underground city hotels.

 Montreal Winter Hotels: Even for Summer, or Spring, or Fall